ronreynolds/smartsheet-openapi/docs/spec-changes-2025-05-21.md

 * `favoriteIds` item type changed from `string` to `Int64`
   * matches type of `favoriteId` parameter
 * `sheetColumnIds`, `sheetRowIds`, `rowIds`, `sheetSummaryFieldIds` changed from `string` to `Int64`
-  * generally all IDs are longs except shareId (which is a stringy blob)
+  * generally all IDs are longs except shareId and imageId (which are stringy blobs)
 * `sheetLevel` changed from `integer` to `enum` of integer values (based on description)
 * `sheetRowNumbers` changed from `string` to array of `integer` (since "numbers" are ints, being scoped to the container)
 * `sightLevel` changed from open-ended `integer` to `enum` to restrict it to expected values